Some characterizations for Markov processes at first passage: First passage time characterizations of processes

 \end{example}

-\begin{proposition} Retain the $v$, $\omega$ of Example~\ref{ex:just-killing} with the measurability-integrability assumptions made on them, also $\theta$, $V$ are as introduced there.
+\begin{proposition} Retain the $v$, $\omega$ of Example~\ref{ex:just-killing} with the measurability-integrability assumptions made on them, also $\theta$, $V$, $J$ are as introduced there.
 Suppose that \eqref{eq:just-killing} holds true (for a given $X$ satisfying our standing assumptions).
-Then $X$ has the law of the process $X$ of Example~\ref{ex:just-killing}. \end{proposition} \begin{proof} To simplify the notation consider the space-transformed process $Y:=V(X)$ under the probabilities $\QQ_y:=\PP_{V^{-1}(y)}$, $y\in V(I)=:J$ (also an open interval of $\mathbb{R}$, maybe bounded above, which does not matter).
+Then $X$ has the law of the process of Example~\ref{ex:just-killing}. \end{proposition} \begin{proof} By Theorem~\ref{theorem:skip-free} we may and do, for the final time, assume $X$ has no negative jumps a.s..
+To simplify the notation consider the space-transformed process $Y:=V(X)$ under the probabilities $\QQ_y:=\PP_{V^{-1}(y)}$, $y\in J$.
 We show that it is a unit negative drift with lifetime having the same law (modulo the $V$-transformation) as that of the process of Example~\ref{ex:just-killing}, which is enough.
 For the process $Y$ and its first-passage times downwards $S_y^-$, $y\in J$,